 From: Dan Ciuriak

 Dan Ciuriak is Fellow-in-Residence with the C.D.
-Howe Institute, Senior Fellow with the Centre for International Governance Innovation, and Director and Principal, Ciuriak Consulting Inc.
+Howe Institute and holds fellowships with the Centre for International Governance Innovation and the Asia Pacific Foundation of Canada.
+He is Director and Principal, Ciuriak Consulting Inc.

 To send a comment or leave feedback, email us at email@example.com.

 The views expressed here are those of the author.
 The C.D.
 Howe Institute does not take corporate positions on policy matters.